skyzyx/rg35xx-garlicos-macos-instructions/README.md

-# Installing Garlic OS on your Anbernic RG35XX using macOS
+# Installing Garlic OS on your Anbernic RG35XX using macOS (single-card setup)

 Instructions for installing Garlic OS on your Anbernic RG35XX using macOS.
 Adapted and expanded from <https://pastebin.com/YV1Va5JL>, originally written by _A GUEST_ on 2022-12-30.
 (I wish there were a better way to cite your work — I’m sorry!)